basilesportif/backy/README.md

 :backy &backy-action [%add-group [~GROUP-SHIP %GROUP-NAME]]
 ```

-The `%add-group` action adds groups whose members you want to back up to disk. e.g. `[%add-group ~timluc-miptev %cool-group]`
+The `%add-group` action adds groups whose members you want to back up to disk. e.g. `[%add-group ~timluc-miptev %cool-group]`.

+Whenever a new group is added, all monitored groups are re-written to disk.

 ### Changing Backup Frequency
 By default, `%backy` backs up data every 5 minutes.
 You can use the `%alter-timer` action to adjust this.